mmistakes/minimal-mistakes/_pages/about.md

 * Dr. Mikael Johansson, CSC, FiQCI vice-director
 * Prof. Tapio Ala-Nissilä, Aalto University, FiQCI vice-director

+## Acknowledgement

+When publishing the results that utilise the FiQCI infrastructure, users should acknowledge the use of FiQCI, preferably in the format: "These [results] have been acquired using the Finnish Quantum-Computing Infrastructure (https://fiqci.fi)".
+[Additionally, users should also acknowledge using Helmi if applicable](./posts/2022-11-01-Helmi-pilot.md#acknowledgement).

 ## Supported by

 {% include gallery id="funders_gallery" %}